Incentivizing Exploration with Selective Data Disclosure: The multi-level policy

 Now we proceed to extend Claim \ref{clm:l2_explore} and Claim \ref{clm:l2_exploit}.
-The statement of Claim \ref{clm:l2_explore} should be changed to ``For any arm $a$ and $2\leq l \leq L$, if $\mu_1 - \mu_a \leq \varepsilon_{l-1}$, then for any $u \in [\NG]$, there are at least $T_l$ pulls of arm $a$ in groups $G_{l,u,1},G_{l,u,2}, ... ,G_{l,u,\NG}$ and there are at least $T_l\NG(\NG-1)$ pulls of arm $a$ in the $l$-th level $\Gamma$-groups''.
-The statement of Claim \ref{clm:l2_exploit} should be changed to ``For any $2 \leq l \leq L$, if $\varepsilon_{l-1} \NG\leq \mu_1 - \mu_a < \varepsilon_{l-2} \NG$, there are no pulls of arm $a$ in groups with level $l,...,L$.''
+The statement of Claim \ref{clm:l2_explore} should be changed to ``For any arm $a$ and $2\leq \ell \leq L$, if $\mu_1 - \mu_a \leq \eps_{\ell-1}$, then for any $u \in [\NG]$, there are at least $T_{\ell}$ pulls of arm $a$ in groups $G_{\ell,u,1},G_{\ell,u,2}, ... ,G_{\ell,u,\NG}$ and there are at least $T_{\ell}\NG(\NG-1)$ pulls of arm $a$ in the $\ell$-th level $\Gamma$-groups''.
+The statement of Claim \ref{clm:l2_exploit} should be changed to ``For any $2 \leq \ell \leq L$, if $\eps_{\ell-1} \NG\leq \mu_1 - \mu_a < \eps_{\ell-2} \NG$, there are no pulls of arm $a$ in groups with level $\ell,...,L$.''

 The proof of Claim \ref{clm:l2_exploit} can be easily changed to prove the new version by changing ``arm 2'' to ``arm $a$''.
 The proof of Claim \ref{clm:l2_explore} needs some additional argument.
 In the proof of Claim \ref{clm:l2_explore}, we show that $\hat{\mu}_a^t - \hat{\mu}_{3-a} > 0 $ for agent $t$ in the chosen groups.
 When extending to more than 2 arms, we need to show $\hat{\mu}_a^t - \hat{\mu}_{a'}^t > 0$ for all arm $a' \neq a$.
-The proof of Claim \ref{clm:l2_explore} goes through if $\mu_1- \mu_{a'} \leq \varepsilon_{l-2}$ since then there will be enough arm $a'$ pulls in level $l-1$.
-We need some additional argument for the case when $\mu_1 - \mu_{a'} > \varepsilon_{l-2}$.
-Since $\mu_1- \mu_{a'} > \varepsilon_{l-2} > \varepsilon_{l-1}\NG$, we can use the same proof of Claim \ref{clm:l2_exploit} (which rely on Claim \ref{clm:l2_explore} but for smaller $l$'s) to show that there are no arm $a'$ pulls in level $l$ and therefore $\hat{\mu}_a^t - \hat{\mu}_{a'}^t > 0$.
+The proof of Claim \ref{clm:l2_explore} goes through if $\mu_1- \mu_{a'} \leq \eps_{\ell-2}$ since then there will be enough arm $a'$ pulls in level $\ell-1$.
+We need some additional argument for the case when $\mu_1 - \mu_{a'} > \eps_{\ell-2}$.
+Since $\mu_1- \mu_{a'} > \eps_{\ell-2} > \eps_{\ell-1}\NG$, we can use the same proof of Claim \ref{clm:l2_exploit} (which rely on Claim \ref{clm:l2_explore} but for smaller $\ell$'s) to show that there are no arm $a'$ pulls in level $\ell$ and therefore $\hat{\mu}_a^t - \hat{\mu}_{a'}^t > 0$.

 Finally we proceed to bound the regret conditioned on the intersection of clean events happens.
-The proofs of Theorem \ref{thm:llevel} and Corollary \ref{cor:llevel} bound it by consider the regret from pulling the suboptimal arm (i.e. arm 2).
+The analysis for $K=2$ bounds it by consider the regret from pulling the suboptimal arm (i.e. arm 2).
 When extending to more than 2 arms, we can do the exactly same argument for all arms except arm 1.
 This will blow up the regret by a factor of $(K-1)$ which is a constant.